ipfs/specs/src/http-gateways/path-gateway.md

     record response (`format=ipns-record`), whose body is the signed record itself.
 A DNSLink pointer carries no signature EOL and MAY use a bounded best-effort stale window.
+  - A generated response reached through `/ipns/`, such as a directory listing, is mutable even though its body is regenerated markup.
+Apply the `/ipns/` `max-age` and stale-window rules above, not the fixed window for generated `/ipfs/` responses: the pointer it renders can move and, for an :cite[ipns-record], expire, so the response MUST NOT be cached past the record's EOL.
   - If the TTL is unknown, implementations MAY send a best-effort `Cache-Control` telling caches and CDNs how long a stale response is acceptable.